Cannes awards Palme d'Or to Iranian revenge drama 'It Was Just an Accident'

 Cate Blanchett presented the award to Panahi, who three years ago was imprisoned in Iran before going on a hunger strike.
 For a decade and a half, he has made films clandestinely in his native country, including one film ("This Is Not a Film") made in his living room, and another ("Taxi") set in a car.

 The crowd rose in a thunderous standing ovation for the filmmaker, who immediately threw up his arms and leaned back in his seat in disbelief before applauding his collaborators and the audience around him.
-On stage, Panahi was cheered by Cannes jury president Juliette Binoche, who in 2010 at the festival held up Panahi's name to honor the director then under house arrest.
+On stage, Panahi was cheered by Cannes jury president Juliette Binoche, who in 2010 in Cannes held up Panahi's name to honor the director when he was under house arrest.

-On stage, Panahi said what mattered most was the future of his country.
+On stage, Panahi said what mattered most was freedom in his country.

-“Let us join forces,” Panahi said.
-“No one should tell us what kind of clothes we should wear, or what we should or shouldn't do.”
+“Let us join forces,” said Panahi.
+“No one should dare tell us what kind of clothes we should wear, what we should do or what we should not do.
+The cinema is a society.
+Nobody is entitled to tell what we should or refrain from doing.”

-The win for "It Was Just an Accident" extend one of the most unprecedented streaks in movies: The indie distributor Neon has backed the last six Palme d'or winners.
-Neon, which acquired "It Was Just an Accident" for North American distribution after its premiere in Cannes, follows its Palmes for "Parasite," "Titane," "Triangle of Sadness," "Anatomy of a Fall" and "Anora."
+The win for "It Was Just an Accident" extend an unprecedented streak: The indie distributor Neon has now backed the last six Palme d'Or winners.
+The latest triumph for Neon, which acquired "It Was Just an Accident" for North American distribution after its premiere in Cannes, follows its Palmes for "Parasite," "Titane," "Triangle of Sadness," "Anatomy of a Fall" and "Anora."

 All those films were Oscar contenders and two, “Parasite” and “Anora,” won best picture.